abhinav4848/Obsidian-Medicine/shingles.md

 # Management
 - Patients are potentially infectious
 	- Avoid pregnant women & immunosuppressed people.
-	- infectious until vesicles have crusted over- i.e. 5-7 days following onset.
+	- infectious, until vesicles have [[school in children with rash|crusted over]]- i.e. 5-7 days following onset.
 	- covering lesions reduces the risk.
 - Analgesia
 	- PCT, NSAID are first line
 	- else, neuropathic agents (e.g. amitriptyline)
-	- else oral [[corticosteroid]] in first 2 weeks in immunocompetent adults with localized shingles if pain sever and not responding to above treatments.
+	- else oral [[corticosteroid]] in first 2 weeks in immunocompetent adults with localized shingles if pain severe and not responding to above treatments.
 - Antivirals
 	- Start antivirals within 72 hrs of onset, unless patient age <50, and mild truncal rash + mild pain + no risk factors.
 	- antivirals reduce the incidence of post-herpetic neuralgia, esp in elderly